Don’t Let a Single Tasty Leaf Go to Waste!

-Basil leaves can also be preserved by layering in salt (I used sea salt).
+You can use regular table salt, but I personally prefer using sea salt.
 Susan Belsinger, in her basil article at Herb Society, recommends layering sea salt and basil leaves in a glass pint jar with a plastic lid and storing it in the refrigerator.
-The leaves will stay fresh and last until the next harvest season.
+This method will allow your basil leaves to stay fresh and last until the next harvest season.

-The process is simple.
-Starting with a clean, dry container, place an inch of salt in the bottom of a pint canning jar.
+The process is super simple.
+You will want to start with a clean, dry container.
+Mason jars can work perfectly for this.
+Next, place an inch of salt in the bottom of the jar.
 Alternate layering clean, dry, whole basil leaves and salt until the jar is full.
 The salt will draw out moisture from the leaves and take on the flavor of the herb you are using.

-Take leaves out as you need them (just brush off the salt) for cooking and use the flavored salt.
-The leaves will last, preserved in salt, for several months – so this is best used as an end of the season extender.
+The leaves will last, preserved in salt, for several months – so this is best used as an end of season extender.

 Preserve Basil by Dehydrating

-Basil leaves are tender.
-Dehydrating is a great way to extend your harvest, but you must get them into the dehydrator quickly, to minimize wilt.
+This last method is another one of my favorite ways of how to preserve basil.
+Dehydrating is a great way to extend your harvest.
+But because basil leaves are tender, you must get them into the dehydrator quickly in order to minimize wilt.

-Use a temperature of between 95°F and 115°F until they are completely dry and crumbly to the touch.
+You will want to use a temperature of between 95°F and 115°F to dehydrate.
+You will know that they are ready with the leaves are completely dry and crumbly to the touch.
 The temperature may need to be increased to 125°F on humid days.

-Store your dried basil out of direct sunlight, in plastic or glass jars.
+Store your dehydrated basil out of direct sunlight.
+It is best to place the leaves in plastic or glass jars in the pantry.
 To retain as much of the flavor as possible, keep the leaves whole until you are ready to use them for cooking.
 Remember that dried herbs have a more intense flavor, so use 1/3 less dried herbs than fresh herbs in your recipe.

-These are 3 simple ways to preserve basil after the harvest.
-Whether you make basil & olive oil cubes for quick saute, salt dried basil, or place the leaves in a dehydrator for safe keeping, you can be assured of the taste of fresh basil for months to come.
+Learning how to preserve basil really can be as simple as growing it.
+If you are unsure where to start, then try out these 4 simple ways to preserve basil after the harvest.
+Whether you make basil & olive oil cubes or basil oil for quick saute, salt dried basil, or place the leaves in a dehydrator for safekeeping, you can be assured of the taste of fresh basil for months to come.